 When we decided to visit Oman as the 3rd country of our Big Trip I looked into several ways of getting to Muscat, the capital of Oman.
-We could fly directly from Sri Lanka but tickets were quite expensive so we decided to fly to Dubai instead and take the bus to Muscat.
-The added bonus would be that we would get a free visa for Oman… Unfortunately the free visa didn’t happen, but more about that further on in this post.
+We could fly directly from Sri Lanka but tickets were quite expensive so we decided to fly to Dubai instead and travel from Dubai to Muscat by road.
+The added bonus would be that this way we qualified for a free visa for Oman… Unfortunately the free visa didn’t happen, but more about that further on in this post.

-So how to get from Dubai to Muscat via the Hatta border by bus?
+How to travel from Dubai to Muscat by bus via the Hatta border?